Topic: Unitarian Universalism

 Why We Cherish Our Doubts

 Why we cherish our doubts is an examination of the considerable gulf between the Unitarian Universalist population and the populations following other major religions.
-How is it that in other religions a heretic is at best tolerated but might be shunned or even literally burned … read more.
+How is it that in other religions a heretic is at best tolerated but might be shunned or even literally burned alive for refusing to believe a revealed or accepted truth … Continue reading Why We Cherish Our Doubts

 Inherent Worth and Dignity for Everyone…Really?